-In order to combat the spread of Phragmites, SOLitude lake management will be coming into the Park to apply several different treatments such as cutting, laying tarp, and applying herbicide to Phragmites in three locations.
-Instead of applying the herbicides by spray, SOLitude will be wiping the stems and leaves of the Phragmites with the herbicide.
+In order to combat the spread of Phragmites, SOLitude lake management came into the Park to apply several different treatments such as cutting, laying tarp, and applying herbicide to Phragmites in three locations.
+Instead of applying the herbicides by spray, SOLitude wiped the stems and leaves of the Phragmites with the herbicide.
 This will minimize the amount of herbicide that gets into the surrounding environment.

 Two weeks after the treatments, the Esplanade Association will take soil and water samples to monitor the presence of herbicides in the treatment area.
 The findings of this pilot project will have important repercussions for how the Department of Conservation and Recreation (DCR) and other local parks agencies manage Phragmites and stop its constant spread through our Charles River.